SFTP Sink Connector for Confluent Cloud¶

 Note

-This is a Quick Start for the fully-managed cloud connector.
+- This Quick Start is for the fully-managed Confluent Cloud connector.
 If you are installing the connector locally for Confluent Platform, see SFTP Sink Connector for Confluent Platform.

 Features¶